 Generally an alpine rock climb would involve a lengthy approach as apposed to most crags where climbs tend to be close to the parking lot.
 Examples of alpine rock include Unicorn Peak, Mt.
 Washington, and Three Fingered Jack.

 There are no formal plans to offer ICS in a modular structure at this time.
 The rock and snow sessions strongly compliment each other.

 ICS gets underway in late August/early September and finishes in May.

 ICS typically hosts an Information Night in late June/early July.

-The application period runs from early July through early August.
+The application period runs from July 16 through August 5.

 Admission tests take place in early- to mid-August.